 Studio experience in digital animation concepts.
 Emphasis will also be placed on developing an aesthetic criterion for evaluation.
-(6 lec/ lab hrs.)
+May be repeated for credit, up to 6 credits.
+(6 lec/lab hrs.)

 Art 214-Introduction to Life Drawing (3)

 An introductory life drawing course.
 Anatomical construction, light, space, diagrammatic analysis and thematic content will be studied through the drawing process.
 May be repeated for credit, up to 6 credits.
 (6 lec/lab hrs.)